pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 All front-end APIs and Web Apps are deployed to auto-scaled app service plans.
 In the near future, the Application Architecture Team is considering converting to a CQRS architecture to address scale concerns for upcoming growth by using an event/messaging, or pub-sub design pattern.

+The overall design should provide a wholistic cloud security strategy extending security for existing integrations as well as setting the stage for current and future development.

 In terms of Secure Cloud Application requirements, a few things are clear:
-1. Developers should not have direct code-level access to production application secrets
+- Following Principle of Least Privilege, Developers should not have direct code-level access to production application secrets
-2. Applications need to be configured to authenticate with Azure services such as Azure SQL Database, and Azure Key Vault
+- Applications need to be configured to authenticate with Azure services such as Azure SQL Database, and Azure Key Vault
-3. Client applications will need to authenticate discreet classes of users using a unified security approach - Contoso needs a unified strategy for authentication and authorization
+- Client applications will need to authenticate discreet classes of users using a unified security approach - Contoso needs a unified strategy for authentication and authorization

 **NOTE**